The true cost of living in Vienna for international students

 Rent for student accommodation in Vienna

-Living in Austria's capital means most of your monthly expenses will go toward rent.
+Most of your monthly budget goes toward rent.
 However, in comparison to student housing costs in other European cities like Berlin and Paris, Vienna has relatively affordable rent prices:

-When searching for student accommodation in Vienna, keep in mind that location plays a crucial role in determining rental prices.
+When searching for accommodation in Vienna, keep in mind that location plays a crucial role in determining rental prices.
 Affordable districts like Josefstadt and Alsergrund are favored by students as they’re close to the University of Vienna.
 Neubau and Wieden are popular amongst students and young professionals as they offer proximity to Inner Stadt and a variety of housing options.
+You can compare Vienna's best districts to match your budget and check which areas you might want to skip before you sign a lease.

 Check out our Vienna neighbourhood guide to see what other options the city has to offer.